Walls of Dubrovnik: Gate of Pile

 The Pile Gates are a well-fortified complex with multiple doors, defended by Fort Bokar and the moat that ran around the outside section of the city walls.
 At the entrance gate to the Old Town, on the western side of the land walls, there is a stone bridge between two Gothic arches, which were designed by the architect Paskoje Miličević in 1471.
 That bridge connects to another bridge, a wooden drawbridge which can be pulled up.
 During the republican era, the wooden drawbridge to the Pile Gate was hoisted each night with considerable pomp in a ceremony which delivered the city's keys to the Ragusan rector.
 Today, it spans a dry moat whose garden offers respite from crowds.
 Above the bridges, over the arch of town's principal gateway, there is a statue of city patron Saint Blaise (Sveti Vlaho), with a model of the Renaissance city.
 After passing the Pile Gate's original Gothic inner gateway, it is possible to reach one of a three access points to the city walls.

 Gate of Ploče

 On the eastern side of the land walls stands the second major entrance to the city, the Gate of Ploče.
 This gate is protected by the freestanding Revelin Fortress, which are connected by a wooden drawbridge and a twin-spanned stone bridge spanning a protective ditch.
 The Outer Gate of Ploče was designed and constructed by architect Mihajlo Hranjac in 1628, while the two bridges to the Revelin Fortress were built in the 15th century by Paskoje Miličević.
-Miličević was also designed the Pile Gate bridges, which explains the similarities between the bridges.
+Miličević also designed the Pile Gate bridges, which explains the similarities between the bridges.
 Over the bridge, just like with the Gate of Pile, there is the statue of Saint Blaise, the patron saint of Dubrovnik.